-As the first step, we are pleased to announce that we are working with the National Coordinating Centre for Public Engagement to launch Wonder Match, a series of partnership-building events that are designed to support community organisations and STFC-funded researchers to explore collaborations that will allow diverse audiences to engage with STFC science and technology.
+We are pleased to announce that we are working with the National Coordinating Centre for Public Engagement to deliver Wonder Match, a series of partnership-building events that are designed to support community organisations and STFC-funded researchers to explore collaborations that will allow diverse audiences to engage with STFC science and technology.

 Attendees at a Wonder Match event will have the opportunity to network; share ideas; and explore potential partnership ideas together.
 You will also have the chance to bid for up to £1,000 to help develop your ideas and plans for working together further.

 For more details on the Wonder Match programme, including how to apply, please visit the NCCPE website.

 Coming soon – details of the different public engagement programmes supported by STFC that are working with the target audiences of the Wonder initiative.

 Coming soon – a repository of relevant reports, evaluations and collected learning from across the STEM sector that will help you to understand what works in effectively engaging an audience.